In which career can you have the biggest positive impact on the world?

 - Ensuring that the groups that develop AI are working together to develop and implement safety features.

-To overcome these challenges, we need a community of experts who understand the intersection of modern AI systems and policy, and work together to mitigate long-term risks.
+To overcome these challenges, we need a community of experts who understand the intersection of modern AI systems and policy, and work together to mitigate long-term risks and ensure humanity reaps the benefits of advanced AI.
 These experts would broadly carry out two overlapping activities: (i) research – to develop strategy and policy proposals, and (ii) implementation – working together to put policy into practice.

 Ultimately, we see these issues as equally important as the technical ones, but currently they are more neglected.
 Many of the top academic centres and AI companies have started to hire researchers working on technical AI safety, and there’s perhaps a community of 20-50 full-time researchers focused on the issue.
-However, there are only a handful of researchers focused on strategic issues or working in AI policy.
+However, there are only a handful of researchers focused on strategic issues or working in AI policy with a long-term perspective.

 Some examples of top jobs to work towards long-term in this path include the following, which fit a variety of skill types: